taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 1

-ISE Corps alum Tross, a Biosilican, is visiting from Space University to give a demonstration of space welding tools as MENDELEEVERS trainees play rapid fire rounds of "What if...in space?!", in which a situation is invented in which something breaks out in space, and no internet is available, and very few technologically optimized tools are available, and thus one must macgyver a solution using un-networked tools.
+ISE Corps alum Tross is visiting from Space University to give a demonstration of space welding tools as MENDELEEVERS trainees play rapid fire rounds of "What if...in space?!", in which a situation is invented in which something breaks out in space, and no internet is available, and very few technologically optimized tools are available, and thus one must macgyver a solution using un-networked tools.

 Tross's mechapet, a midnight black, silky, sinewy cat named Inqbi, alternates between curling around Tross's shoulders like an adorable, purring scarf, to gliding through the shadows like a silent, hazel-eyed wave of death and destruction.